google/trillian-examples/feeder/ethereum/README.md

 - cd into this directory (i.e. `feeder/ethereum`)
 - make sure your local environment matches the `.env.example` file in this directory, either via setting a local `.env` file in this directory, or manually passing in the env vars
+  - Note: this project uses [dotenv](https://github.com/motdotla/dotenv) to read environment variables from a local `.env` file if it's there

 ### Continue with Docker